andreasvirkus/cottage/src/index.md

 # welcome, welcome.

-I see you've managed to find my secret lair...
-I bet the impeccable SEO helped.
+I see you've managed to find my secret lair... _I bet the impeccable SEO helped_.

 It's alright to have a look around, but don't touch anything!<br>
 I kid, I kid...
 I've set up a _blogish_ thing so you wouldn't get bored